Iljaaa/machete/README.md

 ['attributeName', [YoureClass::class, 'publicStaticMethod']]
 ```

-Second parameter in rule description row can be any callable object

-Before object was called it will be checked by <b>is_callable<b> function<br>
+Before object was called it will be checked by <b>is_callable</b> function<br>
-If is_callable function return false, you get false as validation result and wrongType error.
+If the is_callable function return a false result, you get false result of all validation and wrong type error.

-Error messages
+Overridden error messages:

 | Param     | type   | Default                                       |
 |-----------|--------|:----------------------------------------------|
 | wrongType | string | :attribute was checked by not callable object |

-On validation your function will be called width params:
+On validation your function will be call with params:

 ```php
 function yourValidationFunction($value, string $attribute, CallableRule $rule): bool